tandpfun/Connect/README.md

 **[Join Test Server](https://discord.gg/kQTzzFV)**

 ## What I Learned
 Connect was an awesome bot to work on!
 I learned a lot about image generation with the [Canvas](https://www.npmjs.com/package/canvas) package, and how to make cool looking image-based profiles.
 I will use this knowlege to enhance my future projects!
+I'd like to thank hack week for giving me a reason to start coding this small idea in my head, and it seems to be growing preatty well so far!

 ## Commands
 |Command|Description|